-At a mere £9.99, you’ll struggle to find a cheap bike bell that does as fantastic a job for such a low price.
+For under £10, you’ll struggle to find a cheap bike bell that does as fantastic a job for such a low price.

 A classic chic design from Japanese company Crane Bell here, this model is just as cheap and just as dependable as that from Trigger Bell above.